npm/policies/conduct.md

 Harassing other users of the Service is never tolerated, whether via public or private media.

+Avoid using offensive or harassing package names, nicknames, or other identifiers that might detract from a friendly, safe, and welcoming environment for all.

 Harassment includes, but is not limited to: harmful or prejudicial verbal or written comments related to gender identity, sexual